The Value of Using a Real Estate Agent

 “At Hockingstuart our priority is the coaching and development of our agents, because education and training are vital to achieving great results for clients.
 We were recently awarded for our Training and Education program by a major industry publication, so the proof is in the pudding,” says Nick.

-“We also have industry-leading digital and online technology that has allowed us to continue to provide premium real estate services and marketing to vendors regardless of social distancing restrictions.”
+“We are industry-leading in all our real estate services, including digital and online technology, that allowed us to continue to provide premium real estate services and marketing to vendors regardless of market conditions.”

 2. Marketing and sale history